PaulZC/Balloon_Cut-Down_Device/SERVO.md

 ### Set the Servo to Mid-Range

-When you connect the servo to a freshly-programmed cut-down device circuit board, the circuit board will move the servo to its mid-range position.
+When you connect the servo to a freshly-programmed cut-down device circuit board and press either the Open or the Close button, the circuit board will move the servo to its mid-range position.
 The servo position is set by a Pulse Width Modulation (PWM) signal on the yellow wire.
-A pulse width of 1.5msec (1500usec) repeating every 20msec (50Hz) will set the servo to mid-range.
+A pulse width of 1.5msec
+(1500usec) repeating every 20msec (50Hz) will set the servo to mid-range.
 It is important you do this as it will help you relocate the half-moon output gear in the correct position.

 You can see how the PWM pulse width causes the servo position to change in the following three images: